Published on June 14th, 2018 | by Ruben0

 Fino En Rama (16%, Gutiérrez Colosía, May 2018)

 Nose: more intense, simply older and more complex.
 There’s also the typical volatile petrol-like note, not uncommon for a Fino from El Puerto.
 Still a trace of apricot sweetness in the background but nicely paired to coastal notes, seaweed and a great waxy / oily side.
 Sour dough and salted almonds.
 Dried meadow flowers.
 Similar savoury hints here (even a light touch of soy sauce, which fades over time).
 This one expresses its location better and it’s simply more generous.

 Mouth: even though it’s just one degree of alcohol, this one is much wider and more intense again.
 Full-bodied with a rather oily texture.
 Slightly higher acidity, with spiky herbal notes and zingy minerality.
 Vegetal notes, like straw and leafy hints.

 Availability: while most distributors will be stocking the white label, this one is only bottled on request.
 It’s almost impossible to find outside of the sherry region.

 Summary: The white label version (***) is light and young and I feel the added value of the en rama bottling is slightly less noticeable here.
-The cream label (****) is much wider and more intense and shows how big of an asset the minimal treatment can be.
+The cream label (****) is much wider and more intense and shows how big of an asset the minimal treatment (and higher age) can be.
 A wine that expresses its environment well and the best Fino of the house for me.